A (re-)introduction to the extensible shell

 [w]hile rc was an experiment in adding modern syntax to Bourne shell semantics, es is an exploration of new semantics combined with rc-influenced syntax: es has lexically scoped variables, first-class functions, and an exception mechanism, which are concepts borrowed from modern programming languages such as Scheme and ML.

-Simple es commands closely resemble other shells, with pipes, redirections, $variables, wildcards, backgrounding, and more.
-Redirection syntax particularly resembles rc.
+Simple es commands closely resemble other shells, with the typical syntax for things such as pipes, redirections, $variables, wildcards, and backgrounding.
+The redirection syntax particularly resembles rc.

-Also like rc, es has list-typed variables, no implicit rescanning, and no double quotes.
+Also like rc, es has list-typed variables, no automatic rescanning, and no double quotes.
 These together make variables significantly more straightforward to use than in POSIX-compatible shells.

 ; args = -l 'Long Document.pdf'